Kumarmehta019/Museum-Mapper/README.md

 ## 4. Project Timeline- 7 Days

 ### Planning:
 We first decided to create a museum mapper app as a group.
-We took our time to plan out the front-end and backend in pseudocode so we could build out these parts of the app successfully when it came to coding these parts.
-I used Fisma to develop wireframes after deciding on the basis for the app.
+We took our time to plan out the front-end and backend in pseudocode so we could build out these parts of the App successfully when it came to coding these parts.
+I used Fisma to develop wireframes after deciding on the basis for the App.
 After I finished the wireframes, we used Asana to determine which tasks needed to be performed and who would be in charge of completing them.

 <img width="450" alt="Home" src="https://user-images.githubusercontent.com/88886169/147878538-19704ac9-64bd-48e2-96e2-cdd0d5f39935.png"> <img width="450" alt="Index" src="https://user-images.githubusercontent.com/88886169/147878543-22a500f8-2de8-4a13-862c-c62f5bd679af.png"> <img width="450" alt="Register" src="https://user-images.githubusercontent.com/88886169/147878551-125d7493-15b7-4619-a3a5-00b076c220d4.png"> <img width="450" img height="340" alt="Screenshot 2022-01-02 at 14 21 09" src="https://user-images.githubusercontent.com/88886169/147878755-80600529-dab2-4ea7-9a31-39a7997c7e80.png">